theforeman/theforeman.org/plugins/foreman_discovery/nightly/index.md

 Restart of Foreman is needed when not using the installer:

     # systemctl restart httpd

+On Debian-based systems the command is:

+    # systemctl restart apache2

 ## 2.2 Smart Proxy Discovery plugin (optional)